© Mikkel Østergaard

 SHONA is an enterprise development organisation with a mission to build good businesses in Uganda and East Africa.

-A Good Business is a viable business that positively benefits society by creating and balancing value for all its stakeholders, including customers, employees, owners, value chain partners and the communities in which it is based.
+A good business is a viable business that positively benefits society by creating and balancing value for all its stakeholders, including customers, employees, owners, value chain partners and the communities in which it is based.

 DCA Uganda primarily works in three thematic areas:

-Humanitarian-Development-Peace Nexus: The Humanitarian-Development-Peace Nexus program supports refugees, displaced persons, and refugee hosting communities to access immediate lifesaving assistance and to participate in long-term, development interventions for self-reliance and sustainable livelihoods.
+The Humanitarian-Development-Peace Nexus program supports refugees, displaced persons, and refugee hosting communities to access immediate lifesaving assistance and to participate in long-term, development interventions for self-reliance and sustainable livelihoods.

-Build Resilience: DCA Uganda supports marginalized women, men, and youths with increased access to land and other natural resources in a climate and environmentally responsible way.
+DCA Uganda supports marginalized women, men, and youths with increased access to land and other natural resources in a climate and environmentally responsible way.

-Fighting Extreme Inequality: DCA Uganda works with partners to ensure that marginalized persons participate in and influence decision-making processes and hold duty bearers accountable in upholding human rights and in securing equitable and sustainable development.
+DCA Uganda works with partners to ensure that marginalized persons participate in and influence decision-making processes and hold duty bearers accountable in upholding human rights and in securing equitable and sustainable development.

 About the project